 You can amend the contract that you must be allowed to end/renegotiate the contract upon inspection if the maintenance makes it unfeasible.

-If possible, it is also worth doing a full inspection to check for structural, aesthetic and other damage – just to make sure you know what you’re buying and adjusting the purchase price accordingly.
+If possible, it is also worth doing a full inspection to check for structural, aesthetic and other damage – just to make sure you know what you’re buying and adjust the purchase price accordingly.

 Not so long ago, I bought a property.
 I went there to pick up the keys from the caretaker, just to discover that the COC has been issued without any electricity.
 Needless to say, I lost it completely.

 It is, for this reason, I would recommend choosing the contractors yourself for the electrical, gas and beetle certificates.